Benefits of Daily Exercise for Your Dog: Mind, Body & Soul

 As humans, we’ve learned how the benefits of daily exercise, keeping a positive attitude and regular socialization can positively affect our mind, body, and spirit.
 If we do these things each day, we are happier, healthier and more adapted to the outside world.
 However, if we don’t put time into our physical and mental health, things may go downhill.

 So, what does this have to do with my dog?

 Industry experience proves active dogs who enjoy plenty of playtime and social activity are happier, healthier and well-adjusted.
-This September, your friends at The Dog Stop want to remind dog owners why their pups will benefit from daily exercise and regular socialization.
+This September, your friends at The Dog Stop want to remind dog owners of the benefits of daily exercise and regular socialization for your dog.
 As the seasons change and we dust off our gym memberships, let’s take some time to see why The Dog Stop’s Doggie Daycare program may be the perfect way for your dog to get their play on!

 The brain is an incredible thing and if you don’t use it, you lose it.
 Dogs are instinctual, they want to chase, hunt, and dig.
 An active dog means a more relaxed dog, especially the working, sporting and hound types.
 If your dog isn’t getting enough exercise he or she may become more anxious and hyperactive.
 Idle minds can lead to dangerous things like jumping on children, biting a guest or nuisance problems like barking excessively at neighbors or digging.
 Keeping your dog active will keep his mind at ease.